The Daleks' Master Plan: Conception and writing

 In early 1965, Doctor Who script editor Dennis Spooner asked Terry Nation to write a six-part serial featuring the Daleks, wanting to recreate the success of The Dalek Invasion of Earth (1964).
 The Daleks' return was expected to boost related toy sales in the Christmas period.
 Nation was granted an additional episode in February to act as a "trailer" for the serial, which became "Mission to the Unknown" (1965).
 Spooner departed Doctor Who in April to work with Nation on The Baron (1966–1967); his successor, Donald Tosh, commissioned Nation's six-part serial under the provisional title Dr Who and the Daleks in May.
 The BBC's director of television, Kenneth Adam, suggested the serial be expanded to thirteen episodes; head of drama Sydney Newman formally requested an expansion to twelve, to which producer Verity Lambert agreed if Nation and Spooner could share writing duties due to their work on The Baron.
 The twelve-part serial was confirmed by mid June.
 Lambert's successor, John Wiles, was unhappy with the extension and threatened to resign; Tosh, who was also unhappy, persuaded him to stay.

 Following the extension, in July, Tosh commissioned Nation to write the first six episodes, and Spooner to write the remaining six; they soon swapped the sixth and seventh episodes, allowing each to write a cliffhanger for the other to resolve.
 Tosh advised Spooner to write standalone sequences to link to Nation's cliffhangers later.
 Nation and Spooner met to discuss the storyline but mostly worked independently; their outline varied in length, with two pages for the first episode, a paragraph for the tenth, and a brief sentence for the twelfth.
 Nation's six draft scripts ran to 150 pages; however, Tosh recalled that Nation's drafts were short—running to around 15 minutes each, with the seventh episode at 21 pages (far shorter than the average 45)—and required expansion.
 Spooner had more time to work on his scripts, and Tosh felt they required less work as Spooner was a former script editor.
 Nation's scripts were delivered in August, and Spooner's in September.
-The prison planet—Desperus, dubbed "Devil's Planet"—is a reference to the French penal colony Devil's Island.
+The prison planet—Desperus, dubbed "Devil's Planet"—is a reference to Devil's Island, a French penal colony.